 Any sufficiently advanced technology is indistinguishable from magic. ~A. Clarke

 Mr. Clarke was perhaps very right in these words.
 We live in a world where magic exists, thanks to the ongoing technological revolution.
 One such technological innovation lies in perhaps two of the most happening branches of Science, The Nanotechnology and the Augmentation Technology.

-Hence forth, we can define Nano Augmentation as those nano hardwares or implants that can allow us to perceive the digital world in an augmented format.
-It allows us to conceive the cyber reality in real time and be digitally connected 24X7.
+Hence forth, we can define Nano Augmentation as those nano hardware or implants that can allow us to perceive the digital world in an augmented format.
+It allows us to conceive the cyber reality in real-time and be digitally connected 24X7.
 Nano Implants blurs the boundaries between the physical and the digital world.
-It replaces the traditional existing interface, for example Ipad or 3D display, that is generally used for creating the cyber reality
+It replaces the traditional existing interface, for example Ipad or 3D display, that is generally used for creating the cyber reality.

 Need: Problems with Existing Interface: